-We had a lesson at home this week that broke my heart.
+We had a lesson at home recently that broke my heart.

 It’s silly, yes, but when the Megalotto hits about a hundred mil, I’ll buy a ticket for the family.
-At first, my wife and I thought this was a fun idea: go and buy the card as a family and check the numbers together before we let out a collective sigh at our collective disappointment.
+At first, my wife and I thought this was a fun idea: I go buy the card and we check the numbers as a family before letting out a collective sigh at our collective disappointment.
 This time, it didn’t work that way.

-This time, one of my daughters brought in Providence, fully believing as only a child does, in what she is told about G. “Who would lie about G,” she wondered?
+This time, one of my daughters brought Providence into the mix, fully believing as only a child does, in what she is told about G. “Who would lie about G,” she wondered?

 So she prayed the night we bought the card.
 Prayed for a miracle.
 Prayed that the mountain would move.
 When she woke up the next morning, when she pulled the shades expecting to see the ocean, she saw the mountain, solid, still blocking her view.